 Dan Speaker and Jan Bryant design action for TV, film, and stage creating unique work for each project.
 They specialize not only in training stunt people and actors including Russell Crowe, Bruce Campbell, Charlie Sheen, Viggo Mortensen, and Paul Bettany to perform fights, but also in working with directors including Steven Spielberg, Peter Weir and Sam Raimi to make the action an integral part of the story.
 They can work from the beginning stages of concept through filming and all the way to the final edit, or provide any of the stages in between—including historical research, style consultation, cast-specific training and weapon design.

-The Academy Swordmasters designed fights for the films The Prisoner, Tengu, Army of Darkness, Master and Commander: The Far Side of the World, Hidalgo, and a host of others.
+The Academy Swordmasters designed fights for the films The Goblin Queen, Army of Darkness, Master and Commander: The Far Side of the World, Hidalgo, Hook, and a host of others.
 Their work can also be seen in numerous television productions, web series, video games and live stage projects.
 They created the Academy of Theatrical Combat to provide an ongoing training ground for anyone interested in combat and swordplay as an art form.

 Dan Speaker has been fascinated with swords and weaponry all his life.
 Growing up he studied martial arts, fencing, and horseback riding.
 He became involved in theatre and began to study how to use combat in performance.
 While pursuing this he obtained a Diploma in Dramatic Art and a Fencing Coach’s credential from the Royal Scottish Academy of Music and Drama.